chingu-voyages/v16-bears-team-01/client/ibetiwill/README.md

 # I-bet-I-will

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Typesccript <br />
-(Typescript is a little more work but should be worth.
-And if it speeds you up with all the helps in VSCode)

 <details><summary>some React principles</summary>

 ### DOM as function of State
-A React component returns the DOM / html given the State as input.
+- A React component basically returns the DOM / html given the State as input.
-ie: ReactComponent = appState => jsx / html
+- ie: ReactComponent = appState => jsx / html

-### Unidirectional data flow:
+### Unidirectional data flow
 - All State is stored in the Top-Component.
 - Stateful Components are either Classes or Functions with hooks.
 - State is passed to (presentational) child Components via Props.